![CDATA[ [if IE 9] ]]>

-The main concerns when publishing photos are respecting people’s right to privacy, their right to control their own image and likeness and, in certain instances, protecting copyright.
+The two main concerns when publishing content (e.g., photos, videos, lyrics, music scores) and livestreaming are respecting people’s right to privacy, which includes their right to control their own image and likeness and, in certain instances, protecting copyright.

-First, disclose to those attending an event if you plan to take and publish any photos.
-A Notice of Consent to be photographed, filmed or recorded should state that by being present, those in attendance agree to have their pictures taken and publicized.
-The posted notice must be prominently displayed, perhaps by using a large poster on an easel at the venue entrance of the event.If possible, ask people in the photos to sign explicit waivers allowing photo publication.
-Photos of people taken in private settings, such as small faith community meetings, may not be published on parish, school, or archdiocesan websites without the express written permission of the owners of the private location as well as everyone in the photos.
+First, disclose to those attending an event if you plan to livestream or to take and publish any photos or video A Disclosure Notice of consent to be photographed, filmed, or recorded should state that by being present, those in attendance agree to be photographed or filmed and have their image publicized.
+The posted notice must be prominently displayed, perhaps by using a large poster on an easel at the venue entrance of the event.If possible, ask people in the photos or video to sign explicit waivers allowing photo or video publication.
+Photos or videos of people taken in private settings, such as small faith community meetings, may not be published on parish, school, or archdiocesan websites without the express written permission of the owners of the private location as well as everyone in the photos or video.
 See the Parent/Guardian Release for Student or Minor (Noncommercial) (English version and Spanish version) and Adult Release (Noncommercial).

-Don’t automatically publish professional photography.
-Publishing photographs of weddings and other events where there’s an official photographer may have additional contractual issues of copyright and infringement on exclusive arrangements for publicity.
-Publishing these photos must be decided on a case-by-case basis and only after consultation with the families and professional photographers.
+Do not automatically publish professional photography or videos.
+Publishing photographs or videos of weddings and other events taken by an official photographer may involve contractual issues of copyright and infringement on exclusive arrangements for publicity.
+Publishing these photos or videos must be decided on a case-by-case basis and only after consultation with the families and professional photographers.

-Publishing video recordings, regardless of their nature, raise a number of issues depending on the content of the video.
-Using music, text, images and other content in the composition of the video recording often require permissions and licenses.
+Publishing video recordings, regardless of their nature (e.g., livestreaming), raises a number of issues depending on the content of the video.
+Using music, text, images, and other content in the composition of the video recording often requires permissions and licenses.